graphql/graphql.github.io/CONTRIBUTING.md

 Before diving into any code updates, please [open an issue](https://github.com/graphql/graphql.github.io/issues/new) describing the change(s) you'd like to make.

-If you're working off an [existing issue](https://github.com/graphql/graphql.github.io/issues/), you can follow our [development guide](#development-guide) to make your changes.
+If you're working off an [existing issue](https://github.com/graphql/graphql.github.io/issues/), follow our [development guide](#development-guide) to make your changes.
 Once it's ready for review, please [open a pull request](https://github.com/graphql/graphql.github.io/pulls/) and reference the original issue.

 ## Contributing something else